ember-learn/ember-blog/content/organizing-our-contributors.md

 The Steering Committee will be responsible for things including, but not limited to:

 - Owning the [Community Guidelines](https://emberjs.com/guidelines/) and helping people stick to them
-- Serving as the public-facing ombudsman
+- Serving as the public-facing mediator
 - Organizing events and conferences
 - Supporting local meetup organizers
 - Managing Ember's brand and visual identity